IgniteUI/igniteui-docfx/en/components/grids_templates/collapsible-column-groups.md

 <img class="responsive-img" src="../../images/general/collapsed_indicator.png" style="width: 400px; height: 130px"/>

-Also, if you need to change the default expand/collapse , we provide two easy ways to do so - via an input property and via a directive.
+Also, if you need to change the default expand/collapse indicator, we provide two easy ways to do so - via an input property or through a directive.
 ### Using an input property

 You can define custom expand/collapse template and provide it to each of the collapsible column groups using **collapsibleIndicatorTemplate** input property.
 Check the markup below: